MessaoudiIshak/ExpenseTracker/README.md

 Expense Tracker lets you:
 - Register and log in securely (with profile photo upload)
-- Add, edit, and delete income and expenses
+- Add, edit, and delete income and expenses with categories
-- Visualize your finances with interactive charts
+- Visualize your finances with interactive charts (bar, line, pie)
-- Export your data to Excel
+- Export your data to Excel for offline analysis
-- Enjoy a fast, mobile-friendly, and animated UI
+- Enjoy a fast, mobile-friendly UI with smooth animations and a modern design

+Perfect for personal finance management, budgeting, and tracking spending habits.

 ## ✨ Features